amortimer20/sehs-io/src/pages/python-fundamentals/activities/1-3-string-formatting.md

 #### Setup

-1. Create a new repl.
+1. Create a new Python application.
+Name the project **1.3 String Formatting**.
-   1. Select _Python_ for the language.
-   2. Name the Repl "_1.3 String Formatting_".
-2. Click Create repl.
+2. Click Create.

 #### Code